knoerrich/angular-router-sane/README.md

 `json(name:string): any`
 `getJson(name:string): any`

-Any parameter with the given name is sanitized into a string.
+Any parameter with the given name is deserialized into a javascript object.

 ### Long form functions